danilopedraza/komodo/book/src/programming_with_komodo/core_features.md

 ## **What is Komodo good at?**

-The aim of Komodo is to easily express **experimental** solutions to some specific class of problems.
-These problems are related to combinatorics, algorithm design, number theory, and stuff like that.
+The aim of Komodo is to easily express **experimental** solutions to problems.

 What does **experimental** mean here?
 They are probably not complete nor correct solutions.
-When people solve a math problem, they usually get to the solution iteratively.
+When people solve a problem, they usually get to the solution iteratively.
 They start by some intuition-based guess, and tweak until it satisfies all of the problem's constraints.
-Komodo wants to make this process easier, making assumptions that are reasonable in this context and offering tools that are convenient.
-This means that Komodo is (clearly) an opinionated tool.
+Komodo wants to make this process easier, making assumptions that are reasonable and offering tools that are convenient.

 ## **What is Komodo bad at?**